 Share premium is the difference between the fair value of the consideration receivable for the issue of shares and the nominal value of shares.
-Share premium account can only be resorted to limited purposes, which do not include the distribution of dividends and is otherwise subject to the provisions of the Cyprus Companies Law on reduction of share capital.
+Share premium account of the Company as included in the separate financial statements can only be resorted to limited purposes, which do not include the distribution of dividends and is otherwise subject to the provisions of the Cyprus Companies Law on reduction of share capital.